Buy Your Copy Today Across 12 Amazon Marketplaces With FREE Shipping!

 After almost four years in the making, David Peterson releases his feature-length documentary, Wong Shun Leung: The King of Talking Hands (directed by the author, filmmaker and Bruce Lee historian, John Little) along with its companion film, The Art of Wong Shun Leung: A Ving Tsun Journey.

-Order the Book Today and Receive these FREE Bonus Gifts ($34 value)
+Order the Book Today and get a FREE Wing Chun Illustrated Subscription (a $18.99 value)